CQCL/hugr/specification/hugr.md

   - `Dom`: Edges from a dominating basic block in a control-flow graph.

-We allow non-local dataflow edged n<sub>1</sub>→n<sub>2</sub> where parent(n<sub>1</sub>) \!=
+We allow non-local dataflow edges n<sub>1</sub>→n<sub>2</sub> where parent(n<sub>1</sub>) \!=
 parent(n<sub>2</sub>) when the edge's locality is:
   * for Value edges, Ext or Dom;